herminaov/cleonea.github.com/_posts/2010-07-01-meetings-and-greetings.markdown

 ‘And what about their fathers?
 Are they dead as mine?’

 ‘Nobody can tell.
 It’s really hard for humans to understand us.
 Either Ebony and Scarlet have been left or they left the fellows.
 You see father doesn’t know who I am.
 Mother tried to tell him once.
 She had said she wouldn’t stop him if he wanted to go.
 But then father embraced her, and told her if it would make him want to leave than he doesn’t want to hear it.
-So, all he knows that I’m special in some way.
+So, all he knows is that I’m special in some way.
 You can guess how hard it was to hide my abilities.’

 I was confused at this point.